Transport

 Village to Village bus

-The free Village to Village bus services run on Thursdays and Fridays within the City of Sydney, and close to Darlington campus.
+The free Village to Village bus service runs on Thursdays and Fridays, and stops near Darlington campus.
 There are 3 routes available:

 1. Redfern to Woolloomooloo via China Town